arapulido/katacoda-scenarios/datadog-operator/step2.md

 `kubectl exec -ti ds/datadog-agent -- agent status`{{execute}}

 Check the different checks that are running by default.
 You can see that the Kubelet check is failing.
-We will fix the configuration in a later step to fix this.
+We will fix the configuration in a later step.

 ```
-kubelet (5.0.0)
+kubelet (5.1.0)
 ---------------
 Instance ID: kubelet:d884b5186b651429 [ERROR]
 Configuration Source: file:/etc/datadog-agent/conf.d/kubelet.d/conf.yaml.default